 NTN Gateway: an earth station located at the surface of the earth, providing connectivity to the NTN payload using the feeder link.
 An NTN Gateway is a TNL node.

 NTN payload: a network node, embarked on board a satellite or high altitude platform station, providing connectivity functions, between the service link and the feeder link.
-In the current version of this specification, the NTN payload is a TNL node.
+The NTN payload may be a TNL node (transparent payload) or a gNB (regenerative payload).

+Editor’s Note: Pending RAN2 update, if any.

 Numerology: corresponds to one subcarrier spacing in the frequency domain.
 By scaling a reference subcarrier spacing by an integer N, different numerologies can be defined.